treweathers/Java_Developer/Course_2/Course_2.3.md

 ### 4. Problem 1: Algorithm
 We create a dictionary that maps each opening bracket to its corresponding closing bracket and an empty stack.
 Then, we iterate over each character in the string: If a character is an opening bracket, it gets appended to the stack.
 If a character is a closing bracket and the top element in the stack is the corresponding opening bracket, we remove the top element from the stack.

-If at any point we meet a closing bracket that doesn't match the top bracket in stack, we return false.
+If at any point we meet a closing bracket that doesn't match the top bracket in stack, we return `false`.

 ### 5. Problem 1: Solution Building
 First, let's introduce brackets mapping and set: